In this article:

 Will I need to undergo a medical exam?

-It’s unlikely you’ll be required to undergo a medical exam when applying for life insurance with epilepsy.
+Depending on your personal circumstances, you may be required to undergo a medical exam when applying for life insurance with epilepsy.

 In most cases you’ll be required to provide information about your condition and, in some scenarios, insurers may ask for a medical report from your GP.